Jackson County Public Works

 If you are going to be handling food at any establishment in Jackson County, you are required to have a Food Handler Permit.
 However, if your food establishment is located in the cities of Kansas City or Independence, you must contact their Health Departments directly for food handler permits.

 The Environmental Health Division is now offering online training/permits for food handlers through TAP Series.
 This new online service allows people seeking permits to access a website 24 hours a day, seven days a week.
 Applicants must pass the Safe Food Handling Assessment with a 70% score or higher to qualify to receive a Jackson County Food Handler Permit.
 Please note: This is the only on-line food safety course that Jackson County accepts.
 The course is audio/visual and is offered in three languages: English, Spanish, and Mandarin.

 The service costs $24.95 and must be paid for with a credit or debit card.
 Applicants can access the site at www.tapseries.com/4u/jc.

-Independence Health Department offers a classroom option to obtain a Food Handler Permit, cost is $15.
-To access their information:
+Jackson County Environmental Health Department offers a classroom option to obtain a Food Handler Permit, cost is $15.
+Please contact Kerri Moore to sign up: